RanielBonotan/PROGRAMMING-ASSIGNMENT---4/README.md

 We are tasked to: a.
 Create a dataframe containing the following items: Name, GEAS, Electronics whose grades are over 70, and has the limitation of only Instrumentation as their track and Luzon as ther Hometown and b.
 Create a dataframe containing the following items: Name, Track, Electronics, an Average whose grade is greater than or equal to 55, and has the limitation of only Female as their gender and Mindanao as ther Hometown

 #### Problem 2
-We are tasked to create visualization charts taht will show how different attriibutes such as tracks, gender, or hometown affect their average score.
+We are tasked to create visualization charts that will show how different attriibutes such as tracks, gender, or hometown affect their average score.

 Problem 1